Bob Neuwirth

 Robert John Neuwirth (June 20, 1939 – May 18, 2022) was an American folk singer, songwriter, record producer, and visual artist.
 He was noted for being the road manager and associate of Bob Dylan, as well as the co-writer of Janis Joplin's hit song "Mercedes Benz".

+Neuwirth was portrayed by Will Harrison in the 2024 film A Complete Unknown.

 Early life

 Neuwirth was born in Akron, Ohio, on June 20, 1939.
 His father, Robert, was employed as an engineer; his mother, Clara Irene (Fischer), worked as a design engineer.
 Neuwirth first started painting when he was seven years old.
 He initially studied at Ohio University, before moving to Boston in 1959 when he was awarded an arts scholarship to study at the School of the Museum of Fine Arts at Tufts.
 After dropping out of college, he briefly relocated to Paris and took up the banjo, guitar, and harmonica during this time.
 This eventually paved the way to the folk scene of the early 1960s in Cambridge, Massachusetts.
 He also went busking with Ramblin' Jack Elliott during his sojourn in the French capital.
 Neuwirth later went back to Boston and was employed at an art supply store.